Invasion of Quebec (1775): Retreat to Crown Point

 Early on June 14, Carleton finally sailed his army up the river to Sorel.
 Arriving late in the day, they discovered that the Americans had abandoned Sorel just that morning, and were retreating up the Richelieu River valley toward Chambly and St. Johns.
 Unlike the departure from Quebec City, the Americans left in a somewhat orderly manner, although some units were separated from the main force by the arrival of Carleton's fleet, and were forced to march to Montreal to join Arnold's forces.
 Carleton directed General Burgoyne and 4,000 troops to move up the Richelieu after the retreating Americans, while Carleton continued sailing toward Montreal.

 In Montreal, Arnold was ignorant of the events taking place downriver, having recently finished dealing with Forster.
 A messenger he sent downriver toward Sorel on June 15 for news from General Sullivan spotted Carleton's fleet, escaped to shore, and returned with the news to Montreal on a stolen horse.
 Within four hours, Arnold and the American forces garrisoned around Montreal had abandoned the city (but not before trying to burn it down), leaving it in the hands of the local militia.
 Carleton's fleet arrived in Montreal on June 17.

-Arnold's troops caught up with the main army near St. Johns on the 17th.
+Arnold's troops caught up with the main army near St. Jean on the 17th.
 Sullivan's army was in no condition to fight, and after a brief council, the decision was made to retreat to Crown Point.
-The army reportedly got away from St. Johns almost literally moments before the vanguard of Burgoyne's army arrived on the scene.
+The army reportedly got away from St. Jean almost literally moments before the vanguard of Burgoyne's army arrived on the scene.

-The remains of the American army arrived at Crown Point in early July, ending a campaign that was described as "a heterogeneal concatenation of the most peculiar and unparalleled rebuffs and sufferings that are perhaps to be found in the annals of any nation", by Isaac Senter, a doctor who experienced much of the campaign.
-Unfortunately for the Americans, the campaign was not quite ended, since the British were still on the move.
+The remnants of the American army arrived at Crown Point in early July, ending a campaign described as "a heterogeneal concatenation of the most peculiar and unparalleled rebuffs and sufferings that are perhaps to be found in the annals of any nation", by Isaac Senter, a doctor who experienced much of the campaign.
+Unfortunately for the Americans, the campaign had not quite ended, since the British were still on the move.

 Shipbuilding and politics

-The Americans had been careful at every step of the retreat up the Richelieu and across Lake Champlain to deny the British of any significant shipping, burning or sinking any boats they did not take with them.
+The Americans had been careful at every step of the retreat up the Richelieu and across Lake Champlain to deny the British any significant shipping, burning or sinking boats they did not take with them.
 This forced the British to spend several months building ships.
 Carleton reported to London on September 28 that "I expect our Fleet will soon sail with hopes of success should they come to action".
 General Arnold, when he and Ethan Allen captured Fort Ticonderoga, had established a small navy that was still patrolling Lake Champlain.

 While the British assembled a navy to counteract Arnold's, Carleton dealt with matters in Montreal.
 Even before the Americans retreated from Quebec City, he formed committees to look into the roles played by local Patriot sympathizers, sending them out into the countryside to arrest active participants in the American action, including those who had detained Loyalists.
 When he arrived in Montreal, similar commissions were set up.